PolymerSearch/api-instructions/README.md

-# Welcome to PolymerSearch public API instructions
+# Welcome to PolymerSearch Public API instructions

+Polymer Search offers the fastest way to convert any dataset into a fully interactive and intelligent Polymer app.
+Anyone with basic spreadsheet experience can then use it to get recommended insights, make lightning quick visualizations, find deeper patterns and do complex queries, all visually.

-You can use our API to access PolymerSearch API endpoints, that provide various functionality present on our website.
+You can use this API to directly transform data to an web app.
+PolymerSearch's API endpoints provide a simple interface that can be integrated in 5 minutes.

 Detailed API Documentation is available [HERE](https://apidocs.polymersearch.com/).

-Before
+### Before: Any raw dataset
 ![Raw CSV](https://github.com/PolymerSearch/api-instructions/blob/master/assets/raw_csv.png?raw=true)

-After
+### After: A fully interactive site.
+Example: https://flixgem.com, https://sheethacks.com
 ![Polymer App](https://github.com/PolymerSearch/api-instructions/blob/master/assets/polymer_app.png?raw=true)

 ## What is PolymerSearch